- Home

 The Ministry of Health Malaysia (moh.gov.my) oversees healthcare regulations and policies.
 Recent updates emphasize digital health initiatives to improve service delivery.
 The government is investing in telemedicine, particularly in rural areas like Sabah and Sarawak, to enhance accessibility.Malaysia's healthcare system ranks among the top in Southeast Asia for its efficiency and accessibility.

 In Kuala Lumpur, the average waiting time for non-emergency services in public hospitals can be up to 3 hours, while in private hospitals, it's significantly less.
 In Penang, the Penang General Hospital is a key public healthcare provider, while in Johor Bahru, the Sultanah Aminah Hospital serves as the main public hospital.
-The healthcare expenditure in Malaysia was approximately 4.
-2% of GDP in 2025, reflecting the government's commitment to improving healthcare services.
+The healthcare expenditure in Malaysia was approximately 4.2% of GDP in 2025, reflecting the government's commitment to improving healthcare services.

 In Malaysia, health insurance is divided into public and private options.
 Public insurance is provided through the Social Security Organization (SOCSO) for employees, covering work-related injuries and illnesses.
-Private health insurance offers more complete coverage and is popular among expatriates and those seeking additional benefits.
+Private health insurance offers more comprehensive coverage and is popular among expatriates and those seeking additional benefits.

 There are various types of private health insurance plans: individual, family, group, and critical illness plans.
 Companies like AIA Malaysia, Prudential BSN Takaful, and Great Eastern Life offer a range of plans tailored to different needs.
 In 2026, the average monthly premium for individual plans is MYR 150 (USD 35 / EUR 32), while family plans average MYR 400 (USD 94 / EUR 85).